tuckerweibell/recipe/doc-site/src/pages/guides/contributing.md

    - A code review from the Recipe team is not required for code to land in Recipe; any engineer with Senior+ frontend skills can review your code.
    - If the Recipe team did not review the PR, they may propose follow-up changes at a later time.
 1. **Publish the new changes.**
    - In order for changes to take effect in downstream applications, the changes must be published to npm with a new version number.
-You can do this yourself by following our [versioning guidance](/guides/versioning-and-changelog#versioning-scheme).
+A canary branch will be published on your behalf when your PR is merged into the main Recipe branch.
+Additionally, a "Release" PR will be created containing your changes (and updated automatically upon subsequent changes to the main branch), allowing Recipe maintainers to aggregate changes into a SemVer release at a later time.
-   - Downstream applications may need to be updated to use the new version.
-[Step-by-step publishing instructions](#publishing-a-new-release) are provided below.
+   - Downstream applications should be updated to use the new version.

 ### Following semantic versioning